bdmendes/camel/README.md

 ## Usage

 You can use a GUI such as [Scid](https://flathub.org/apps/details/io.github.benini.scid) to be able to play against the engine or analyze a game.
-Alternatively, you can explore the engine through the interactive CLI, which builds on top of the UCI protocol, allowing you to visualize the board, make a move of your own, query legal moves and ask the engine to move.
+Alternatively, you can explore the engine through the REPL, which builds on top of the UCI protocol, allowing you to visualize the board, make a move of your own, query legal moves and ask the engine to move.

 <pre>
   $ <b>position fen r1q1k1r1/pp1np1b1/5npp/1Q1NN1p1/3P4/4B2P/PPP2PP1/4RRK1 w q - 3 16</b>